MisterC72/django_template_4.2.11/README.md

-# card-tracker
+# django_template
-A Django app for tracking credit card balances and payments
+A Django template configured with a custom user model and gb timezones